signetjs/signet/README.md

     - `<:` (subtype)
     - `>:` (supertype)

+Example for a range function might look like the following:

+`start < end :: start:int, end:int, increment:int => array<int>`

 Other dependent type operators can be defined through the defineDependentOperatorOn function.

 ## Signet API